2 pilots killed when jet collides with fire truck at New York's LaGuardia Airport

 There were 72 passengers and four crew members aboard the Jazz Aviation flight operating on behalf of Air Canada, according to the airline.
 The flight originated at Montreal-Pierre Elliott Trudeau International Airport.

-Stairways used to evacuate passengers were pushed up to the emergency exits on the jet, a Bombardier CRJ.
-Hours afterward, the plane remained on the runway with its crumpled nose tilted upward.
+Hours after the crash, the plane remained on the runway with its crumpled nose tilted upward.

 The air traffic controller tried to warn the fire truck.

-“Stop, Truck 1.
-Stop,” the transmission says.
+“Stop, stop, stop, Truck 1.
+Stop, stop, stop,” the transmission says.
+“Stop, Truck 1.”
 The controller can then be heard frantically diverting an incoming aircraft from landing.

 Air traffic controllers are not impacted by the partial government shutdown that has caused long delays at airport security checkpoints in recent days.
 They have been affected by past shutdowns.

-The FAA has been chronically short on air traffic controllers for years with some of most recent estimates showing that at least 3,000 additional controllers are needed.
+The FAA has been chronically short on air traffic controllers for years.
 But former FAA air traffic control chief Mike McCormick said that LaGuardia is “not a control tower that has perennial staffing problems.”

-But at the time this crash happened, the tower would have been lightly staffed during the overnight shift, he said.
-Investigators will also look at how much overtime and how many days in a row the controllers had been working to determine if fatigue could have been a factor.
+At the time of this crash, however, the tower would have been lightly staffed during the overnight shift, he said.

-LaGuardia is one of 35 major U.S. airports with an advanced surface surveillance system that’s designed to help the tower keep track of planes and vehicles crossing the airport.
+LaGuardia is one of 35 major U.S. airports with an advanced surface surveillance system designed to help keep track of planes and vehicles crossing the airport.

-An alarm that can be heard in the background of the air traffic control audio was likely from the system and would have prompted all eyes in the tower to look out the window or at the system’s display to find the potential collision, McCormick said.
+An alarm heard in the background of the air traffic control audio was likely from the system and would have prompted all eyes in the tower to look for the potential collision, McCormick said.

 “It’s an aid in a situation like this,” he said, but the system doesn’t know if someone has given clearance for a vehicle to cross a runway.